Defining phishing sounds simple, until you try to do it.

 Why Phishing Has and Will Continue to Change

-Here is a brief breakdown of where this definition comes from:
+Following is a brief explanation of how this definition was developed:

 Social Engineering